groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/qr-code-signatures/qr-code-signature-search-custom-encryption-dotnet/_index.md

     public DateTime DateSigned { get; set; }
 }
 ```

-**Explanation:**
+**Here's what's happening:**
-- The `DocumentSignatureData` class stores data for QR-code signatures.
+- The `DocumentSignatureData` class defines the structure of data stored in your QR codes
-- Use attributes like `[Format]` to specify the appearance of each property in the signature.
+- `[Format]` attributes control how each property appears in the signature (keep them short to avoid cluttered QR codes)
+- You can customize these fields based on your specific needs

+**Pro tip**: Keep your data structure lightweight.
+QR codes have size limitations, and larger data means more complex (and harder to scan) codes.

+### Implementing Custom Encryption

+Security is crucial when dealing with document authenticity.
+Let's add custom encryption to protect the data in your QR codes.

-#### Step 2: Configure Encryption
+#### Step 2: Configure Encryption Settings

-Encrypting your document enhances security, ensuring that only authorized users can access or verify the signatures.
-GroupDocs.Signature supports various encryption algorithms.

-**Configure QR-Code Signature Search with Encryption Options:**
 ```csharp
 using GroupDocs.Signature.Options;
 // Create a search option with encryption